smit4k/Itemphobia/README.md

 ## Usage
 Press `I` when in a world to open up the Itemphobia blacklist GUI.

 ### Blacklisting items
 In the blacklist GUI, you can search for items to blacklist at the top.
-To blacklist an item, click the green square next to the item's image.
-The blacklisted item will now appear on the right side next to a red square.
+To blacklist an item, click the green `+` button next to the item's icon.
+You will now see that item move to the blacklisted items section on the right side.
 Press **Done** to confirm your selection.
-The blacklisted item will now no longer be able to be picked up.
+That item will now no longer be able to be picked up from the ground.

 ### Removing items from the blacklist
-In the blacklist GUI, click the red square next to the blacklisted item's image to remove it from the blacklist.
+In the blacklist GUI, click the red `-` button next to the blacklisted item's image to remove it from the blacklist.
 Press **Done** to confirm your selection.
 You will now be able to pick up the previously blacklisted item.